carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-cov.rst

  universal binary or to use an architecture that does not match a non-universal binary.

+.. option:: -show-functions

+ Show coverage summaries for each function.

 .. program:: llvm-cov export

 .. _llvm-cov-export: